 Acute and Chronic Pain

 There are two main types of pain:

-Assessing and Managing Pain
+Assessing and Tracking Pain

 Pain assessment is an important part of every medical appointment.
 Talk about any pain you have so your healthcare team can help manage it.
 You play the most important role in your pain assessment.
 Pain cannot be measured like your weight, blood pressure or temperature—only you can describe your pain.

 Accurately telling your healthcare team about your pain will help them work with you to develop a pain management plan.
 Honest and direct communication with your healthcare provider is important.
 Be as specific and detailed as you can about your pain.
 See the free LLS Pain Management fact sheet for tips on how to describe pain.

 As part of your pain assessment, a member of your healthcare team will ask you to “rate” your pain.
 One of the most common tools is a scale on which you rate your pain by choosing a number from 0 to 10.
 This is called the “numeric rating scale.”
 A zero means you have no pain and a 10 means you have the worst pain you can imagine.

 Keeping a record of your pain on a daily or weekly basis can help you and your healthcare team better understand and manage your pain.
 It can be hard to remember how pain has affected your everyday life, so it helps to write it down when it happens.
 Some ways to keep track of your pain include using a calendar, a journal or a computer spreadsheet.
 Find the way that works best for you and stick to it.

 To download lists of suggested questions to ask your healthcare providers about pain and its treatment, click here.

 - Download or order The Leukemia & Lymphoma Society's free fact sheet, Pain Management.

 - See The Caregiver Workbook to download Worksheet 10: Pain Log.